awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-web-getting-started.rst

    The :code:`init` command creates a backend project for your app.
 By default, analytics and web hosting are enabled in your backend and this configuration is automatically pulled into your app when you initialize.

 #.
 When prompted, provide the source directory for your project.
 The CLI will generate :file:`aws-exports.js` in this location.
-This file contains the configuration and endpoint metadata used to link your frontend to your backend services.
+This file contains the configuration and endpoint metadata used to link your front end to your backend services.

    .. code-block:: bash